balokdecoy/readme-generator/README2.md

   ```
   ## Usage

-  how to use this
+  You can use the program like this

   ## Contributing

-  you can contribute like this
+  You can contribute like this

   ## Tests

-  you can test like this
+  You can test like this

   ## Questions